 Core Faculty, Masters/Graduate Diploma in Science Communication; Humanities M.A. in Interpretation and Values

 Core Faculty, Human Studies PhD; Rural and Northern Health PhD

 Cross-appointed to School of the Envrionment (2013-2021)

 My recent interdisciplinary research focuses on rhetorical criticism of healthcare, science, and environmental communication.
 I have also researched and published in the areas of writing in the disciplines, feminist rhetorical theory, and rhetorical history, in particular the eighteenth-century British elocutionary movement.
-Currently, I am exploring rhetorics of local food, food security, and food literacy in Canadian public health and educational contexts.
+My current research focuses focuses on COVID-19 public health and risk communication.

 Principal Investigator, LURF Grant: Mapping the Controversy: What’s at Issue in Public Discussion about the Proposed “Ring of Fire” Development, 2014.
 Value: $4,839.